zdisanto/RevolutionArt/README.md

-# CS691 - Project 1
+# CS691: Project 1

-The complete repository for CS691 Project 1
+The complete repository for CS691: Project 1

-## Project Application: Online Art Gallery - The Chernak Art Gallery
+## Project Application: Online Art Gallery - _The Chernak Art Gallery_

 This repository will potentially change over the lifetime of the production of The Chernak Art Gallery website.